 - Asked by their employer to return to the UK temporarily

-Even if these conditions apply to you, 60 days is still the maximum number of days that can be credited, and there are no other means to avoid residency except leaving the UK until the next tax year begins.
+Even if these conditions apply to you, 60 days is still the maximum number of days that can be credited.
+There are no other means to avoid residency except leaving the UK until the next tax year begins.

 How do these changes impact contractors in the UK?

-In that case, they would likely be entitled to another 60 days but might have to show proof of their intention to leave sooner, such as flight reservations.
+In that case, they would likely be entitled to another 60 days.
+However, they might have to show proof of their intention to leave sooner, such as flight reservations.
 Regardless, the latest possible date of departure to avoid residency in 2020 was October 5th if you have been in the UK since April 6th.
-Because that is the start date for calculation, any days prior to that would be applied to the previous tax year.
+Because that is the start date for calculation, any days before that would be applied to the previous tax year.

 Are there changes to double taxation treaties?

-In general, a tax resident pays taxes on worldwide income, not just income earned in the country, and has to look to a tax treaty to avoid double taxation.
+In general, a tax resident pays taxes on worldwide income, not just income earned in the country.
+They also have to look to a tax treaty to avoid double taxation.
 All double taxation treaties the UK has with other countries are unaffected by this temporary change in SRT criteria.

-The impact of tax residency in the UK can be a real issue for contractors, who may not have planned on that outcome.
-Contractor Taxation has access to a fully vetted network of resources in the UK who can help with determining residency, use of tax treaties and how to fulfill any tax filing and payment requirements.
+The impact of tax residency in the UK can be a real issue for contractors.
+This is because they may not have planned on that outcome.
+Contractor Taxation has access to a fully vetted network of resources in the UK who can help with determining residency, use of tax treaties and how to fulfil any tax filing and payment requirements.
 We can help you if you have become stranded in the UK due to COVID and want to know your options and how to avoid any penalties.